-Professor Arduengo has directed his group's recent work toward the study of highly nucleophilic carbenes.
-Their research in this area led to a particularly noteworthy milestone in chemistry - the synthesis and structural characterization of a carbene that can be isolated as a stable crystalline compound at room temperature.
+The group's pioneering work toward the study of highly nucleophilic carbenes began in the Arduengo lab at DuPont.
+The research in this area led to a particularly noteworthy milestone in chemistry - the synthesis and structural characterization of a carbene that can be isolated as a stable crystalline compound at room temperature.
 The synthesis and isolation of this important class of compounds, imidazol-2-ylidenes, contribute a great deal to the understanding of carbene chemistry.
-Arduengo's stable carbenes show the critical importance of using main group elements to vary the chemistry of carbon and indeed illustrates aunique approach to chemistry that considers bonding at carbon as an extension of fundamental chemical principles applicable to all main group elements.
-Arduengo has extended this chemistry further to explore the unique reactivity of these stable carbenes with elements that represent all sections of the Periodic Table.
-This work has stirred interest throughout the world, and using the principles derived by Professor Arduengo, other laboratories have synthesized stable silylenes and germylenes.
-Professor Arduengo integrated a wide variety of techniques including solid state nmr, single crystal X-ray and neutron diffraction, photoelectron spectroscopy, and density functional theory to provide an extraordinarily detailed look at these novel carbene systems.
-The rich chemistry of Arduengo's carbenes has led to the structural characterization of another important bonding arrangement, the C-H-C hydrogen bond.
+These stable carbenes show the critical importance of using main group elements to vary the chemistry of carbon and indeed illustrates aunique approach to chemistry that considers bonding at carbon as an extension of fundamental chemical principles applicable to all main group elements.
+The group has extended this chemistry further to explore the unique reactivity of these stable carbenes with elements that represent all sections of the Periodic Table.
+This work has stirred interest throughout the world, and using the principles derived by the Arduengo laboratory, other laboratories have synthesized stable silylenes and germylenes.
+The research group integrated a wide variety of techniques including solid state nmr, single crystal X-ray and neutron diffraction, photoelectron spectroscopy, and density functional theory to provide an extraordinarily detailed look at these novel carbene systems.
+The rich chemistry of these highly nucleophilic carbenes has led to the structural characterization of another important bonding arrangement, the C-H-C hydrogen bond.

 The Arduengo group also extended this carbene chemistry to produce the first stable, structurally characterized, imidazolin-2-ylidene carbene.This carbene contains no double bond in the 5-membered ring to augment the stability of the carbene center.
 This "saturated" carbene is typical of the Wanzlick carbenes that were studied in the 60's and 70's but never isolated.
 By using electronegativity effects from other main group element centers, the Arduengo research group also synthesized another carbene that is actually air-stable.
 In connection with vitamin-B1 research, the group was first to isolate and structurally characterize the thiazol-2-ylidene carbene.

-Professor Arduengo's work extend beyond basic research.
+benefits of the Arduengo group's work extend beyond basic research.
 For